VitoVan/cl-sucker/README.md

 1. Suck

-   Loads everything in the `input-directory` recursively into memory, and dump itself as an executable lisp image.
+   Loads everything in the `include-directory` recursively into memory, and dump itself as an executable lisp image.

 2. Puke